Computers and Management Information Systems (CMIS) 311

 (Business and Administrative Studies)

 Prerequisite: None.
 Students are expected to have experience using Microsoft Office products before starting this course.
 Those wishing to upgrade their Office skills may take CMIS 245 instead.
+Some basic knowledge of either HTML or the use of an online web-building tool is required for Assignment 1.
+Tutorials on basic web page creation using HTML are provided.
 Business program students: This course does not meet the prerequisite requirement for CMIS 351; see CMIS245.
 Contact an advisor for assistance in determining prerequisite eligibility.

 Centre: Faculty of Business

 CMIS 311 has a Challenge for Credit option.

 Note: You must have a version of Microsoft Office that contains all of the programs you will be using in this course: Word, PowerPoint, and Excel (Office 365, Office 2013 or older).

 CMIS 311 is a three-credit, senior-level course that aims to introduce the key concepts and methods of end-user support, including client service skills, troubleshooting methods, planning for and managing support and training, product and service evaluation, needs analysis, and management of facilities.

 - Section 1 – Introduction to User Support